Martina Navratilova's Success and Achievements in Timeline

 1974: First Professional Singles Title

-In 1974, at the age of 17, Martina Navratilova won her first professional singles title in Orlando, Florida.
+In 1974, Martina Navratilova won her first professional singles title in Orlando, Florida, at the age of 17.

 1976: Wimbledon Women's Doubles Title

-In 1976, Martina Navratilova and Chris Evert won the Wimbledon women's doubles title, defeating Billie Jean King and Bette Stove.
+In 1976, Martina Navratilova teamed with Chris Evert to win the Wimbledon women's doubles title over Billie Jean King and Bette Stove.

 1978: First Major Singles Title at Wimbledon

-In 1978, Martina Navratilova won her first major singles title at Wimbledon, defeating Chris Evert in three sets and becoming the world No. 1 on the WTA computer.
+In 1978, Martina Navratilova won her first major singles title at Wimbledon, defeating Chris Evert in three sets in the final and capturing the world No. 1 ranking.

-In 1979, Martina Navratilova successfully defended her Wimbledon title, again defeating Chris Evert in the final, and earned the World No. 1 ranking at the end of the year for the first time.
+In 1979, Martina Navratilova successfully defended her Wimbledon title, again beating Chris Evert in the final, and earned the World No. 1 ranking at the end of the year for the first time.

-In 1980, Martina Navratilova defeated six-time Wimbledon champion Billie Jean King in a two-day quarterfinal match at Wimbledon, with a scoreline of 7–6, 1–6, 10–8.
+In 1980, Martina Navratilova defeated previous six-time Wimbledon champion Billie Jean King in a two-day epic in the quarterfinals of Wimbledon, with a scoreline of 7–6, 1–6, 10–8.

 In 1982, Martina Navratilova won both Wimbledon and the French Open.